zorbash/zorbash.github.com/content/post/my-year-with-elixir.md

 Elixir runs on the Erlang VM and integrates beautifully with [OTP][otp] which is trusted by many companies to build resilient, performant, distributed applications.

+For those unfamiliar with OTP, it's a development environment for concurrent programming, featuring:

+* The Erlang interpreter and compiler
+* Erlang standard libraries
+* [Dialyzer][dialyzer], a static analysis tool
+* [Mnesia][mnesia], a distributed database
+* Erlang Term Storage (ETS), an in-memory database
+* A debugger
+* [Observer][observer], a GUI with information about characteristics of the system
+* An event tracer
+* A release-management tool

 Elixir applications are meant to be build upon the principles of Erlang:
 <img src="http://i.imgur.com/rv6a5zV.jpg" alt="trinity">